 We just went through a lot of extremely valuable information that should help you out whenever you’re uncertain of the rules and regulations you should be following when out sailing.
 Being able to tell which vessels have the right of way and acting accordingly if there’s ever a risk of collision is a huge responsibility that all sailors need to take on.

-As an extension to the rules and regulation we already discussed, there are a number of other rules that are more specific to inland navigation.
-If you’re sailing the US, there are specific rules that you must abide by which are called the Inland Navigation Rules.
+As an extension to the rules and regulations we already discussed, there are a number of other rules that are more specific to inland navigation.
+If you’re sailing in the US, there are specific rules that you must abide by which are called the Inland Navigation Rules.

 Here are the seven extra rules that need to be followed in US inland waters: